Dmunch04/Chirp/README.md

 ### Communnity

-If you wanna come hang out with us and talk, then make sure to head over to [our Discord server](https://discord.gg/8EeVJaS)!
+If you wanna come hang out with us and talk, then make sure to head over to [our Discord server](https://discord.gg/QX6dd4N)!

 <br>

 ### Contribute

 Wanna help us develop Chirp?
 We would love your help.
-Learn more on contributing in the [Official Contribution](CONTRIBUTING.md) file!
+Learn more on contributing in the [official contribution](CONTRIBUTING.md) file!

 > If you have a bug report or feature request, you can also create a ticket on the repo